Welcome to the Mayer Lab

 In addition to Zoology, we are affiliated with the Institute of Biological and Chemical Systems – Functional Molecular Systems (IBCS-FMS).

-Join us for the Boy's Day on April 23!
+Join us for the Boy's Day and for the Girl's Day on April 23!

 You are a boy over 14 years old and wondering how our brain works?
 This is the question that we investigate in neurobiology!